kkz6/devkarti/src/content/blog/laravel-pipelines.md

 # Laravel Pipelines in Actions

 Laravel Pipelines have improved a lot recently.
 Pipeline class is implemented based on the Chain of Responsibility (aka CoR) design pattern and ….
 Just kidding this is not a blog post to explain what is pipeline.
 You can google it and understand it more.
-This is Laravel Pipelines in actions.
+This is Laravel Pipelines in action.

 ## Project goal.

-To make the pipelines understand easier we are going to create a simple but yet it can become complex example based on how you take it further.
+To understand pipelines easier we are going to create a simple yet it can become a complex example based on how you take it further.

 If you have seen in my [previous post](https://www.devkarti.com/posts/building-apis-with-laravel-even-faster/) where I have used [query builder from Spatie](https://spatie.be/docs/laravel-query-builder/v5/introduction) to adding sorting and filtering to the response.
-Now in this project we are going to do it manually.
+Now in this project, we are going to do it manually.
 This is just an example.
 You can understand the concept and make modifications as much as you want.

 This is how my previous code looks like when we are using Query Builder.